Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 Video: deviation test

-Modern psychiatry is regularly supplemented with new terms, one of which is "sociopath".
-It is difficult to say who this is, if we rely solely on the interpretation of the concept that television offers us.
-For example, according to the directors, the notorious Sherlock Holmes was a sociopath, the favorite of women Dr. House performed as well as Michael Carlyle as Dexter and others.
+Modern psychiatry is regularly updated with new terms, one of which is “sociopath.”
+It’s hard to say who this is if we rely solely on the interpretation of the concept that television offers us.
+For example, according to the directors, the well-known Sherlock Holmes, the favorite of women, Dr. House, as well as Michael Carlyle in the role of Dexter, and others were sociopaths.
 However, there is nothing in common between movie characters and people with real psychological disorders.
 So what is a sociopath?
 And what are its signs?

 Sociopaths: who are they?

-Most people, having heard the question: “Who is a sociopath?” - most often they answer that it is “some kind of psychopath”.
+Most people, hearing the question: “Who is a sociopath?” - most often they answer that he is “some kind of psychopath.”
 And although this is not entirely true, to some extent they are right.
-By the way, some time ago in textbooks and books on psychology there was no such thing as a "sociopath", but there was a generally accepted term "psychopath".
-That is why many put an equal sign between these two words.
-Let's see what sociopaths are.
+By the way, some time ago there was no such thing as a “sociopath” in textbooks and books on psychology, but the generally accepted term “psychopath” was present.
+That is why many equate these two words.
+Let's figure out who sociopaths are.

-So, a sociopath is an ordinary person with characteristic signs of a mental deviation from the norm.
-Note that sociopathy is not a disease, but a condition of the individual.
+So, a sociopath is an ordinary person with characteristic signs of mental deviation from the norm.
+Please note: sociopathy is not a disease, but a condition of the individual.
 As a rule, such a defect does not allow the sociopath to lead a normal life.
-In particular, such a person cannot stay in the circle of other fellow citizens for a long time.
+In particular, such a person cannot be around other fellow citizens for a long time.

-He likes to be alone, but at the same time he tends to do unusual things in order to attract anyone's attention.
-For example, while walking along the street, he can suddenly pick up a stone and throw it at a passerby, break a shop window or a glass of a passing car.
+He likes to be alone, but at the same time he is inclined to do unusual things in order to attract someone's attention.
+For example, while walking down the street, he may suddenly pick up a stone and throw it at a passerby, break a store window or the glass of a passing car.

 According to experts, personality sociopathy brings its owner a lot of trouble, including with the law.
-The thing is, they see themselves as different from others.
-Consequently, they are not subject to the rules and laws established by society.
-They lack the elementary notion of ethics and manners.
-They easily turn to shouting and violate public order.
+The point is that they consider themselves different from others.
+Consequently, they do not obey the rules and laws established by society.
+They lack the basic concept of ethics and manners.
+They easily start shouting and disrupt public order.

-It is noteworthy that sociopaths transfer disrespect for other people to their loved ones as well.
+It is noteworthy that sociopaths also transfer their disrespect for other people onto their loved ones.
 According to experts, these individuals do not care about family ties.
-They are accustomed to live and love only themselves.
-And all attempts to stop their unbridled "I" often come down to additional quarrels and scandals, often accompanied by assault and even stabbing.
-But how to recognize a sociopath in time and not confuse him with a normal person with an elementary mood swing or a psychological breakdown due to a bad day?
+They are used to living and loving only themselves.
+And all attempts to stop their unbridled self often come down to additional quarrels and scandals, often accompanied by assault and even stabbing.
+But how can you recognize a sociopath in time and not confuse him with a normal person with a simple mood swing or a psychological breakdown due to a bad day?

 What are the common signs for sociopaths?

-To determine the real psychological deviations, there are perfectly valid signs of a sociopath.
+To determine real psychological deviations, there are completely reasonable signs of a sociopath.
 For example, one of them is the spontaneous manifestation of aggression towards an interlocutor, relative or any other person.
-The second important sign is the presence of rudeness, that is, a sociopath is unreasonably impudent and rude to relatives, neighbors and other citizens.
+The second important sign is the presence of rudeness, that is, a sociopath is unreasonably insolent and rude to loved ones, neighbors and other citizens.

-Thus, he seems to challenge society, and also shows, in his opinion, the strength of his personality.
+In this way, he seems to challenge society, and also shows, in his opinion, the strength of his personality.
 Moreover, a verbal skirmish can often be accompanied by more active actions.
-For example, a sociopath somehow did not like a neighbor with his expensive and beautiful car.
-In order to satisfy his screaming and protesting inner ego, the patient may crash or set fire to the car.
+For example, a sociopath somehow didn’t like his neighbor with his expensive and beautiful car.
+In order to satisfy his screaming and protesting inner ego, the patient may crash or set fire to a car.
 Thus, he will show that in one way or another the owner of the car was wrong or blurted out too much.

-In addition, the sociopath refuses to follow the rules and norms of behavior, and also shows cruelty towards others, including animals.
-Often such a person is capable of maiming a cat, hitting a dog, etc. for no apparent reason.
-At the same time, it is quite possible that somewhere deep down she does not want to behave this way at all, but cannot do anything about it.
-Such is the psychology of a sociopath.
+In addition, a sociopath refuses to comply with rules and norms of behavior, and also shows cruelty towards others, including animals.
+Often such a person is capable of, without any apparent reason, mutilating a cat, hitting a dog, etc. At the same time, it is quite possible that somewhere deep down in her soul she absolutely does not want to behave this way, but cannot do anything about it.
+This is the psychology of a sociopath.

-However, despite all these common signs for sociopaths, only an experienced doctor can determine the presence of a deviation.
+However, despite all these generally accepted signs for sociopaths, only an experienced doctor can determine the presence of a deviation.

 At what age do symptoms of sociopathy appear?

-Signs of a clear psychological disorder can be observed in people of all ages, regardless of their gender.
-So, a sociopath can be both a child and an adult man or woman.
-Moreover, depending on age, gender, as well as individual characteristics, some changes in the characteristics of behavior and character are possible.
+Signs of overt psychological distress can be observed in people of all ages, regardless of their gender.
+So, a sociopath can be either a child or an adult man or woman.
+Moreover, depending on age, gender, as well as individual characteristics, some changes in behavior and character are possible.
 Let's talk about this in a little more detail.

-An adult sociopath (signs in men can appear much more actively than in women) is able to identify the strengths and weaknesses of others and skillfully use them.
-Pursuing his goals, he gladly puts pressure on pity, skillfully rubs himself into trust and manipulates people who are weaker in spirit.
-At the same time, such a man often tells a lie, tries to impose his point of view, and is also prone to scandals and quarrels.
-He does not perceive criticism addressed to him, he likes to be rude, sarcastic, and when communicating, he begins to offend and mock his interlocutor in every possible way.
+An adult sociopath (signs in men can manifest themselves much more actively than in women) is able to identify the strengths and weaknesses of those around them and skillfully use them.
+Pursuing his goals, he joyfully presses on pity, skillfully ingratiates himself into trust and manipulates people who are weaker in spirit.
+At the same time, such a man often tells lies, tries to impose his point of view, and is also prone to scandals and quarrels.
+He does not accept criticism addressed to him, likes to be rude, sarcastic, and when communicating he begins to offend and mock his interlocutor in every possible way.

-A sociopathic woman (signs of a psychological disorder in the fair sex are much less common than in men) has a special attractiveness and sexuality.
-Taking advantage of this, she literally goes over the heads, moving up the career ladder.
-Without feelings of shame, guilt and regret, she often succeeds, becoming a successful business woman, politician and director of an enterprise.
+A sociopathic woman (signs of psychological disorder appear much less frequently in the fair sex than in men) is particularly attractive and sexy.
+Taking advantage of this, she literally goes over her head, moving up the career ladder.
+Without feeling shame, guilt or regret, she often achieves success, becoming a successful businesswoman, politician and director of an enterprise.

 When your child or teen is a sociopath

-A child suffering from sociopathy is not yet able to realize the full severity of his disorder.
+A child suffering from sociopathy is not yet able to realize the full seriousness of his disorder.
 Therefore, its signs will most often be associated with a challenge to society.
-For example, he can regularly arrange various brawls at school or kindergarten, bite, fight and show aggression in other ways.
-In this case, the baby will do everything to attract the attention of others.
+For example, he can regularly cause various brawls at school or kindergarten, bite, fight and show aggression in other ways.
+At the same time, the baby will do everything to attract the attention of others.

-In addition, a sociopathic child (signs of his psychological disorder can be expressed in the characteristics of his behavior) is prone to committing reckless acts.
-For example, he can incite his classmates to steal something from a supermarket, set fire to a school toilet, beat someone up and post a video on the Web.
+In addition, a sociopathic child (signs of his psychological disorder can be expressed in his behavior) is prone to committing reckless acts.
+For example, he can encourage his classmates to steal something from a supermarket, set fire to a school toilet, beat someone up and post a video on the Internet.
 In a word, morality and normal human values do not exist for such children, and later adults.

 Are signs of obscene behavior always a manifestation of sociopathy?

-Since many of these signs are often not a symptom of a psychological disorder, you should not panic if you find them in your children, relatives or friends.
-On the contrary, this behavior is similar to the way adolescents communicate during their puberty.
+Since many of these signs are often not symptoms of a psychological disorder, do not panic if you find them in your children, relatives or friends.
+On the contrary, this behavior is similar to the communication style of adolescents during their puberty.

-In addition, sociopathy has a lot in common with narcissism.
-That is why the decisive conclusion on the slightest suspicion of sociopathy can only be made by a specialist.
+In addition, sociopathy has much in common with narcissism.
+That is why only a specialist can make a definitive conclusion based on the slightest suspicion of sociopathy.

-People diagnosed with a mental disorder are conditionally divided into two groups.
+People diagnosed with a mental disorder are divided into two groups.
 They are passive, or latent, and active.
-The most prominent among these groups are perhaps the active sociopaths.
-As a rule, these are arrogant, selfish, immoral and unscrupulous individuals.
+The most prominent among these groups are perhaps active sociopaths.
+As a rule, these are arrogant, selfish, immoral and unprincipled individuals.

-They are the most aggressive and illegible in their actions.
+They are the most aggressive and indiscriminate in their actions.
 Active citizens often become criminals who do not respect the law.
 They are not interested in public opinion.
-They are evil, vindictive and selfish.
+They are angry, vindictive and selfish.

-Passive sociopathy is comparable to the behavior of hermit crabs, since such individuals usually do not contact people, choosing a life of loneliness or a recluse.
-If necessary, they can communicate with other citizens, skillfully hiding their inner disgust for them.
-Often, latent sociopaths can break loose and, in a fit of anger, show their true, mentally unbalanced "I".
+Passive sociopathy is comparable to the behavior of hermit crabs, since such individuals usually do not have contact with people, choosing the life of a loner or a recluse.
+If necessary, they can communicate with other citizens, skillfully hiding their inner disgust towards them.
+Often, latent sociopaths can break down and, in a fit of anger, show their true, mentally unbalanced self.

 What are the reasons for the deviation?

-Since the concept of sociopathy has appeared relatively recently, the reliable causes of the disorder are unknown.
-However, there is an assumption that human heredity plays an important role in development.
-As a rule, both one and several family members can suffer from such an ailment.
+Since the concept of sociopathy appeared relatively recently, the reliable causes of the disorder are unknown.
+However, there is an assumption that human heredity plays a large role in development.
+As a rule, either one or several family members can suffer from such a disease.

-In addition, sociopathy (its causes can be both congenital and acquired) often arises from improper upbringing of a child.
-From an early age, children need to be socialized.
-They are obliged to contact more with their peers, make new acquaintances and become sociable.
+In addition, sociopathy (its causes can be both congenital and acquired) often occurs due to improper upbringing of the child.
+From a very early age, children must be taught to belong to society.
+They are obliged to have more contact with their peers, make new acquaintances and become sociable.

 Among the possible causes of the development of the disorder, it is also worth highlighting psychological stress and trauma in childhood.
-So, according to experts, a head injury that occurred at an early age may well lead to the development of a deviation.
+Thus, according to experts, a head injury that occurs at an early age may well lead to the development of the disorder.

 How to treat antisocial disorder?

-It is believed that a sociopath (who this is, we described in detail above) is difficult to treat.
+It is believed that a sociopath (who he is, we described in detail above) is difficult to treat.
 The fact is that such people, as a rule, have a negative attitude towards any criticism addressed to them.
-For the same reason, it is difficult for them to establish trusting contact with their doctor.
-However, if the patient belongs to a group of people with passive mental disorders, then it is much easier to cure him.
-Such individuals can usually complain about to others and about their incredible difference from others.
+For the same reason, it is difficult for them to establish trusting contact with their attending physician.
+However, if the patient belongs to the group of people with passive mental disorders, then curing him is much easier.
+Such individuals can usually complain about others and their incredible difference from others.
 Therefore, they often turn to specialists for help.

-In the treatment of sociopaths, psychotherapists use an integrated approach.
+When treating sociopaths, psychotherapists use an integrated approach.
 For example, they may prescribe medication to help suppress aggression.
-At the same time, patients undergo a course of therapy aimed at rapprochement with the family.
-Like little children, they learn the basic rules of behavior, learn about the norms of morality and ethics.
+At the same time, patients undergo a course of therapy aimed at bringing them closer to their families.
+Like little children, they learn the basic rules of behavior, learn about morals and ethics.

-Are there preventive measures to deal with the disorder?
+Are there preventive measures to combat the disorder?

-The best prevention, according to experts, is proper education, communication with peers, conversations on general topics, discipline and sports.
-And most importantly, an atmosphere of calmness, love and mutual understanding should reign in the family.
+The best prevention, according to experts, is proper upbringing, communication with peers, conversations on general topics, discipline and sports.
+And most importantly, an atmosphere of calm, love and mutual understanding should reign in the family.
 Therefore, none of the parents should infringe on the rights of others, which will be an excellent example for the younger generation.
 And of course, it is necessary to pay due attention to the child, listening to his opinion.
-Remember that your baby is also a person.
+Remember that your baby is also an individual.
 He can defend his point of view, even if it goes against yours.

 Children are considered the most innocent and pure angels in every way.
-Many parents cherish and cherish their children, and this is understandable, because children are the flowers of our life.
-But what if your child is different?
-At first, you can simply attribute this to hooligan habits, and what could be wrong with your beloved child, this is most likely the age!
-But time passes, hooligan manners remain, but develop into something more serious than the deliberate destruction of someone's sand castles on the playground and tantrums with or without reason.
-And then you begin to take a closer look at your “flower of life”.
+Many parents care for and cherish their children, and this is understandable, because children are the flowers of our lives.
+But what if your child is different from others?
+At first, you can simply chalk it up to hooligan habits, and what could be wrong with your beloved child, it’s most likely his age!
+But time passes, hooligan habits remain, but develop into something more serious than the deliberate destruction of someone’s sand castles on the playground and hysterics for no reason.
+And then you begin to take a closer look at your “flower of life.”
 You understand that something is wrong and this “something” requires the intervention of either a psychologist or a psychiatrist, because simple conversations, and perhaps even punishment, no longer play any role.
-Your child simply becomes unmanageable and out of control.
-So, today we will talk about how NOT to raise a sociopath and what are the main signs that something is wrong with your teenager.
+Your child simply becomes unmanageable and uncontrollable.
+So today we're going to talk about how NOT to raise a sociopath and what are the main signs that something is wrong with your teen.

-It is immediately worth noting that a sociopathic child does not succumb to any norms and rules at all.
-He has his own characteristics of good and bad, he sets his own priorities and goals, so controlling or somehow telling what is right and what is not will not be appropriate here at all.
-And it's not about you as parents, the fact is that the child has his own, so to speak, mental characteristics.
-Often, such children can beat another person, and most of the aggression falls on their peers.
-The reason for this may be the simplest and, it seems to us, completely unimportant reason, for example, he asked someone to give him a textbook, but he did not.
-It is the very fact that he was refused that can instantly blow all the fuses in his head and start a fight.
-Aggression, that's what can control such people.
-Much more often it manifests itself in puberty (transitional) age.
-If a teenager has nowhere to throw out his energy and anger, then he may well go and kill the animal, but for starters, having thoroughly exhausted him.
+It is immediately worth noting that a sociopathic child does not give in to any norms and rules at all.
+He has his own characteristics of good and bad, he sets his own priorities and goals, so controlling or somehow telling what is right and what is wrong would not be at all appropriate here.
+And the point is not in you as parents, the point is that the child has his own, so to speak, mental characteristics.
+Often, such children can beat another person, and most of the aggression occurs among peers.
+The reason for this may be the simplest and, as it seems to us, completely unimportant reason, for example, he asked someone to give him a textbook, but he did not give it.
+It is the very fact that he was refused that can instantly blow all the fuses in his head and a fight will begin.
+Aggression is what can control such people.
+Much more often it manifests itself at puberty (transitional) age.
+If a teenager has nowhere to throw out his energy and anger, then he may well go and kill the animal, but first, torment him thoroughly.

-For people of such a plan, there are no leaders and authorities, so to speak.
-The family for him is not a home or a support.
-He does not perceive it in principle.
-Yes, of course, a sociopathic child can adapt to the environment, but only for his own benefit, and this is extremely rare.
-Often, in order to contain all the negative energy inside such a child, some resort to violent punishments, for example, they may not be allowed to eat and locked in a room.
-Then he understands that if he does dirty tricks again, then the consequences await him.
-Such actions can help, for a short time, until about the age when he will openly do not care that he will not be allowed to eat.
-If we consider adolescent sociopaths, then the situation is much more serious.
-Most of these people can go to kill, so to speak, people "undesirable" for them.
-They can become homeless people who, falling into the field of view of a sociopath, will completely pass for the "dregs of society", outcasts.
+For people of this kind, there are no leaders and authorities, so to speak.
+The family is not a home or support for him.
+He doesn't perceive it at all.
+Yes, of course, a sociopathic child can adapt to the environment, but only to his own advantage, and this happens extremely rarely.
+Often, in order to contain all the negative energy inside such a child, some resort to violent punishment, for example, he may not be allowed to eat and locked in a room.
+Then he understands that if he does something dirty again, he will face consequences.
+Such actions can help, for a short period of time, until about the age when he no longer frankly doesn’t care about the fact that he won’t be given food.
+If we consider sociopathic teenagers, then the situation here is much more serious.
+Most of these people can go to kill, so to speak, “unwanted” people.
+They can become homeless people who, if they come to the attention of a sociopath, may well pass for the “dregs of society,” the marginalized.

-Many mislead themselves into thinking that such children are born only in dysfunctional families.
+Many people mislead themselves into thinking that such children are born only into dysfunctional families.
 This is completely wrong.
 There are recorded cases when a child was born into a completely prosperous family, who was loved and respected.
 In most cases, parents themselves admit to doctors that they are afraid of their offspring.
-And it may not be just fear, but a colossal and all-consuming horror.
-And this is quite the place to be, because a sociopathic child is not only a terrible sight, but a very dangerous one if no action is taken in time.
+And this may not be just fear, but colossal and all-consuming horror.
+And this may well be the case, because a sociopathic child is not only a terrible sight, but also very dangerous if no measures are taken in time.

 Information for parents

 Dear parents, try not to miss your children.
-I do not urge you to drag your child every time he breaks or breaks something to a psychologist.
-But if a couple of toys may seem like a childish prank, then intentionally causing harm to other children, as well as other people's toys, should make you suspicious.
-Yes, of course, if you come to a psychologist and talk, then the problem may turn out to be of a completely different kind, for example, breaking toys and pulling girls by pigtails, the child thus wants to show you that he lacks your attention, care and love.
-But if you miss, brush aside and write off the already obvious manifestations of the habits of a sociopath as a simple prank, then irreparable things can happen.
-Therefore, take care of yourself and monitor the mental health of your children!
+I don’t encourage you to take your child to a psychologist every time he breaks something.
+But if a couple of toys may seem like a child's prank, then deliberately causing harm to other children, as well as other people's toys, should arouse your suspicions.
+Yes, of course, if you come to a psychologist and talk, the problem may turn out to be of a completely different kind, for example, by breaking toys and pulling girls’ pigtails, the child thus wants to show you that he lacks your attention, care and love.
+But if you miss, brush it off and write off obvious manifestations of a sociopath’s habits as a simple prank, then irreparable things can happen.
+So take care of yourself and look after your children’s mental health!

 CATEGORIES